 The Vicar’s Corner: One Amazing and Uplifting Gathering

 To reiterate something I wrote last week: ‘no one really likes having to attend a meeting.’
 Then again, last Sunday’s St. Nicholas Annual All-Parish Meeting was not your “run-of-the-mill” meeting.
 Absolutely not.
 What we had was one amazing and uplifting gathering.
 When all was said and done and the closing prayer was said, truthfully, I hated to see everyone leave.
 There is a comfort, a sense of belonging when we’re gathered together; as a community, as a family of believers.
 What a joy it is for me to have this divine opportunity to serve such a church and such a wonderful community.

 Read more at The Vicar’s Corner

 Online Calendar Supports iCal and has an RSS feed

-Our calendar is now online!
-Not only will you be able to see what’s on the horizon, you’ll also be able to request email reminders for events and subscribe to a live feed of the calendar with any product supporting the iCal format.
+Check out the ONLINE Calendar!
+Not only can you see what’s on the horizon, you can request email reminders for events and subscribe to a live feed of the calendar with any product supporting the iCal format.
 It’s also available on our Calendar page, along with a “This Week at St Nick’s” item in the left margin.